rsdoiel/antenna/archives/2025/science_and_technology_2025.03.md

 ---

-## Donald Trump proposes US government acquire half of TikTok, which thanks him and restores service
+## Donald Trump proposes US govt acquire half of TikTok, which thanks him and restores service

-date: 2025-01-20, updated: 2025-01-20, from: The Register (UK I.T.
+date: 2025-01-20, updated: 2025-01-21, from: The Register (UK I.T.
 News)

-<h4>Incoming president promises to allow ongoing operations for 90 days just as made-in-China app started to go dark</h4> <p>US president-elect Donald Trump appears to have proposed the government he will soon lead should acquire half of made-in-China social media service TikTok’s stateside operations.…</p>
+<h4>The same Florida Man who wanted to ban the app in the first place</h4> <p>US president-elect Donald Trump appears to have proposed the government he will soon lead should acquire half of made-in-China social media service TikTok’s stateside operations.…</p>

 <br>